Mahlamba Ndlopfu: The Bryntirion Estate

 Mahlamba Ndlopfu was built on the Bryntirion Estate.
 Besides the Presidential residence, the official residence of the Deputy President, Oliver Tambo House, is also located on the Bryntirion Estate.
-Oliver Tambo House is currently occupied by David Mabuza, Ramaphosa’s Deputy President since 2018.
+Oliver Tambo House is currently occupied by Paul Mashatile, Ramaphosa’s Deputy President since 2023.
 The estate also incorporates a Presidential guest house and official residences for several Cabinet ministers.
 In total the zone contains 28 properties (called erfs), and they are all owned by the Republic of South Africa (except for erf 16).

 The estate is 107 hectares (264 acres) and its infrastructures allow the government officials spare-time activities.
 There are 15 tennis courts, a 9-hole Presidential golf course and several private swimming pools in Bryntirion.
 A helipad was also built in order to facilitate governmental travelling.

 Because of its political importance, the Bryntirion Estate is a highly protected place.
 The security system is made of 202 surveillance cameras, 4 massive gatehouses and 8.1km of anti-climb motion detection fences which were built in 2007.
 The fences eventually cost 90 million Rand (USD12.8 million), which makes each metre worth 11,000 Rand.